thomaspinckney3/cs4501/Project6.md

       A popular open source load-balancer is [HAProxy](https://en.wikipedia.org/wiki/HAProxy).
       The official Docker image can be found [here](https://hub.docker.com/_/haproxy/).
-      The official image, however, does not work right out of the box.
-As the Docker page describes, you must write a configuration file that specifies how the load balancer should behave (i.e. specify where it should forward requests, how extensive its logs should be, etc.), then you must build a new image that inherits from the official docker image but also incorporates this file.
+      You must write a configuration file that specifies how the load balancer should behave (i.e. specify where it should forward requests, how extensive its logs should be, etc.), then you must build a new image that inherits from the official docker image but also incorporates this file.

       HaProxy has extensive [documentation](http://cbonte.github.io/haproxy-dconv/1.6/intro.html) and great general information about load-balancers and proxies in general.